 PoC Host wants to create an ad hoc PoC Group on the fly, but he does not want to be bothered with the administrative actions; he wants to have each member register him/herself.
 Therefore, all members have some administrative rights.

-To maintain some level of security/privacy when a PoC participant registers himself using his Group ID the corresponding MSISDNs or SIP URIs are checked by the network operator and are shown on each PoC Group participant’s screen.
-Any PoC participant can see the list on his/her terminal.
+To maintain some level of security/privacy when a PoC Participant registers himself using his Group ID the corresponding MSISDNs or SIP URIs are checked by the network operator and are shown on each PoC Group participant’s screen.
+Any PoC Participant can see the list on his/her terminal.

-In some cases, a malicious PoC subscriber, who is an outsider, could steal the PoC Group ID by eavesdropping, and secretly join the PoC Group.
+In some cases, a malicious PoC User, who is an outsider, could steal the PoC Group ID by eavesdropping, and secretly join the PoC Group.
 A PoC Host has the right to remove any PoC members from the ad hoc PoC Group and to block him/her from future registration.

 Additionally the PoC Host can also grant rights to any participant to remove/block PoC members.

-Network Operator (or PoC service provider)
+Network Operator (or PoC Service Provider)

-The network operator (PoC service provider) checks the registrants’ PoC IDs (PoC user identities) at registration.
+The network operator (PoC Service Provider) checks the registrants’ PoC IDs (PoC User identities) at registration.
 All PoC Group participants are visible to each participant.
-A cooperated operation between the network operator and the PoC service provider is necessary to archive a certain level of security.
+A cooperated operation between the network operator and the PoC Service Provider is necessary to archive a certain level of security.
 Additionally, cooperation of participants (including the Host) can be a measure of fraud avoidance.

 Three levels are provided for PoC group communications